 Skin Comfort Cream to deeply moisturise, calm irritated skin and sooth redness.

 It is possible to have skin that presents with all the above symptoms but is not intrinsically dry.
 This is artifically dry skin and is usually caused by incorrect skincare, medication or artificial climate and a few lifestyle adjustments combined with using the correct products can get you back on track.
-To obtain a correct diagnosis just book a personal comprehensive skin analysis or fill out the distance clients consultation form here.
+To obtain a correct diagnosis just book a personal skin typing consultation online or call us on 0863823608.

 I hope this sheds some light on why your skin may be feeling tight and dry.
 If you have any questions please get in touch, I’m always happy to answer.
 Call our Wexford clinic on 0863823608 or contact firstname.lastname@example.org